THE 2018-2019 WELCOME LETTER FROM CA BATON COUNCIL PRESIDENT, KRISTINE RODRIGUES !

 Please remember all wins at First places won at any level of competition in an event count toward advancement in that event.
 In advancing from one level to the next (beginner to intermediate, etc.) the USTA DOES recognize other twirling association wins in that respective event.
 The only exception is in the strut event, where the USTA DOES NOT recognize any other twirling association wins in the strut event.

-8) We will continue the IC/World critique fundraiser, however, we are changing the name and who receives the benefit of the donations.
-It will now be called Critique Fundraiser (C/F) and 75% of the funds collected will be provided directly to the CBC athletes attending the World or International Cup event.
-The remaining 25% will be evenly split between the Competition Director and CBC.
+- We will continue the Critique Fundraiser (C/F) and 50% of the funds collected will be provided directly to the CBC athletes attending the World or International Cup event.
+The remaining 50% will remain with the Competition Director to offset the costs in running this event.

-10) Compulsories: Will continue to remain a part of the set system with assigned lanes, and set numbers, or may occur during Foundation events in a separate lane or room.
+- Compulsories: Will continue to remain a part of the set system with assigned lanes, and set numbers, or may occur during Freestyle or Foundation events in a separate lane or room.
+Competition Director discretion on scheduling.

 Again this season, programs will be provided on the CBC website.
 We will be emailing a DRAFT program on Monday before the competition to all competition attendees, coaches, and judges for review.
 Any changes should be reported immediately to the Competition Director and the FINAL program will be posted on the CBC website Wednesday before the competition.